-Growing up I have heard many individuals (mostly men) trying to explain the importance of hijab by saying things like: “if two women are walking down the street and one is wearing hijab and the other is wearing a mini-skirt, which one is more likely to get raped?”
-Luckily, I do think that many people are becoming more educated about the dangers of victim blaming and the proper ways to address the problems of rape and sexual violence.
+Growing up, I have had many individuals (mostly men) try to explain the importance of hijab by saying things like: “if two women are walking down the street and one is wearing hijab and the other is wearing a mini-skirt, which one is more likely to get raped?”
+Luckily, I do think that many people are becoming more educated about the dangers of victim blaming and proper ways to address the problems of rape and sexual violence.

 More disturbing however, is that the more than 20 women who have accused Cosby of rape are not even considered worth mentioning.
 Their stories don’t matter.
 The specifics of the allegations don’t matter.
 Even the words “rape” or “sexual assault” aren’t worth writing.
 All that matters is that Bill Cosby is a good family man (or at least he plays one on TV), and he’s old, and he likes Muslims.
 That’s all we need to know to sweep the horrific allegations under the rug.

 After reading the article, I looked at the Facebook comments hoping that I was not the only one who found it disturbing.
 Fortunately, there were many people speaking out against the ridiculous defense of Bill Cosby.
 However, those comments were met with self-righteous condemnation from individuals who say that we can’t criticize Cosby because we don’t know what really happened, and anyway only God can judge him.
 I would have more respect for this view if it was extended to not only Cosby, but also the women who accused him.
 But many of the same people who say that we that we shouldn’t be quick to judge an alleged rapist are the same people who have no problem with passing judgments against the alleged victims.
 Why is Bill Cosby innocent until proven guilty, but it is perfectly acceptable to say that the women are guilty of being sluts, liars, or as this article implies, pawns of the Islamophobic media?